Search

 2. Optional: If the cluster hosts are in a network with a re-encrypting man-in-the-middle (MITM) proxy or the cluster needs to trust certificates for other purposes such as container image registries, select Configure cluster-wide trusted certificates and add the additional certificates.

 3. Optional: Configure the discovery image if you want to boot it with an ignition file.
-See Configuring the discovery image for additional details.
+For more information, see Additional Resources.

 7. Click Generate Discovery ISO.